San Domenico

 The usually-closed two-room museum is next.
 Aside from the usual cases of reliquaries, copes, chalices and monstrances it contains a fine bust of Saint Dominic by Niccolò dell’Arca - a polychrome terracotta half-length figure of the saint reading.
 Also the 14th century Madonna of the Velvet by Lippo di Dalmasio, frescoes by Ludovico Carracci (depicting The Charity and Saint Francis) and Bernardino Luini, and intarsia panels by Fra Damiano of the Life of Saint Jerome.
 Also Saint Louis's finger in a gold reliquary given by Philip IV after (his father) the saint's canonisation

-Beyond the sacristy, through a door off the right transept, where there is a painting by Guercino of Saint Thomas Aquinas bothered by angels from 1662, before you return to the main church, is the 14th/15th century Cloister of the Dead, its fourth side protruded into by the the apse of the Chapel of St Dominic (see photo right).
-This cloister is where foreigners who died in Bologna were buried - an easily- missed slab opposite the aforementioned apse marks the burial place of persons from Britain.
+Beyond the sacristy, through a door off the right transept, where there is a painting by Guercino of Saint Thomas Aquinas bothered by angels from 1662, before you return to the main church, is the 14th/15th century Cloister of the Dead, its fourth side protruded into by the Chapel of St Dominic (see photo right).
+This cloister is where foreigners who died in Bologna were buried.
+An easily-missed slab opposite the aforementioned apse marks the burial place of persons from Britain.

 Right side